 - You may not have to feed them as much

-- And you could keep more of them in a single turtle tank
+- And you can potentially keep more of them in a single turtle tank

-And, of course, they can be easier to care for compared to the largest turtle breeds.
+And, of course, they can be easier to care for compared to large turtle breeds.

 Turtles That Stay Small